SoftwareAG/c8y-docs/content/users-guide/device-management-bundle/managing-device-data.md

 ![Firmware tab](/images/users-guide/DeviceManagement/devmgmt-firmware-tab.png)

 Additionally, it shows the operation status for the last operation (one of SUCCESSFUL, PENDING, EXECUTING, FAILED).
-Clicking on the operation will show you the operation details in a separate window.
+Clicking on the operation will show you the operation details.
 ![Firmware operation details](/images/users-guide/DeviceManagement/devmgmt-firmware-operation-details.png)

 ##### To install/replace firmware on a device